Prescriber Consultations

 What is not included?

 MC3 is not an emergency service.
 Emergency consultations over the phone or in person are not provided.
-If a provider calls about a patient requiring an urgent intervention, the Behavioral Health Consultant can offer appropriate resource recommendations.
+If a provider calls about a patient requiring an urgent intervention, the Behavioral Health Consultant can offer appropriate crisis resource recommendations.

-Consulting psychiatrists do not prescribe medication or provide ongoing treatment, but rather support providers as they provide care.
-For those cases beyond the scope of the provider, the BHC and psychiatrist will offer referrals to local or regional resources.
+Consulting psychiatrists do not prescribe medication or provide ongoing treatment but rather support providers as they provide care.
+For those cases beyond the scope of the provider, the BHC and psychiatrist will offer referrals to local or regional resources

 Why trust MC3 to help treat your patients?